The program has helped students feel more confident, self-aware, build positive relationships with peers and try new things.

 Children are individuals and what works for one may not work for another.
-That’s why it is so important to recognise a child’s strengths and challenges and develop a suitable learning program that is catered to their needs to help them re-engage with their education and develop the social and emotional skills to thrive at school, at work and throughout life.
+That’s why it is so important to recognise a child’s strengths and challenges and develop different ways for them to experience success.
+This helps them engage with their education and develop the social and emotional skills to thrive at school, at work and throughout life.

 Save the Children’s Hands on Learning program

-In 2017, Hands on Learning and Save the Children joined forces to make it possible for more young Australians to stay connected to school and improve their educational and life outcomes.
-The program fosters strong, long-term relationships that help young people develop the skills and abilities they need to succeed in work and life, such as collaboration, problem solving, communication, resilience and empathy.
+In 2017, Hands on Learning and Save the Children joined forces to make it possible for more young Australians to stay engaged and connected to school and improve their educational and life outcomes.

 Hands on Learning motivates students to come to school regularly – the first step to improving educational outcomes.
 It then builds a platform for students to engage and achieve at school, satisfying basic needs like safety, belonging and self-esteem.
 The program also gives students strategies to shift attitudes and behaviours that have become barriers to success in the classroom, empowering students to make the most of school.